-Welcome to the 2022-23 school year!
-We are looking forward to an amazing opportunity to prepare our students to become competent citizens in our ever-changing world.
-As we work together to cultivate all aspects of each individual student, we acknowledge the importance of developing positive behaviors in each student.
-One of our goals as a school division is to implement a Social Emotional Academic Learning (SEAL) program each day.
-SEAL is the process through which children and adults understand and manage emotions and acquire positive relationship and decision-making skills (CASEL, 2017).
-Our SEAL program is designed to assist each student to develop positive behaviors that promote learning, support mental health with trauma informed practices, build strong school communities that are restorative, and deliver fair and equitable treatment across all student populations.
+We are excited to welcome our students back to school!
+The 2023-24 school year holds the promise for all students to become better prepared to serve as change agents in their classrooms, schools, community and our ever-evolving world.
+As we focus on building strong school cultures that promote student engagement, a sense of belonging and connectedness, we provide opportunities for our students to share their personal stories and we are ready to hear their collective voices.
+We seek to cultivate all aspects of each individual student and we acknowledge the importance of developing positive behaviors in each student.
+We continue to focus as a school division on the implementation of Social Emotional Learning (SEL) each day.
+SEL is the process through which children and adults understand and manage emotions and acquire positive relationship and decision-making skills (CASEL, 2017).
+In ACPS, we work with our students to seamlessly integrate academic learning into our SEL program.
+Our work is also known as SEAL.
+The SEAL program is designed to assist each student to develop positive behaviors that promote learning, support mental health with trauma informed practices, build strong school communities that are restorative, and deliver fair and equitable treatment across all student populations.

-We appreciate the support of our families in helping our students become their very best.
-We look forward to working collaboratively with you to ensure safe and orderly learning environments for everyone.
-We wish you and your family a safe and successful school year!
+We are partners with you on this journey to support our students to become the very best version of themselves and we look forward to working collaboratively with you to ensure safe and orderly learning environments for everyone.
+Let’s all enjoy a safe and successful school year!

 Profile of a Virginia Graduate